The CSHBC regulates two types of temporary registrations with applications falling under separate categories:

 Upon approval of your application for registration, the following fee is payable: Initial registration fee: $100.
 Pay by credit card (Visa or Mastercard) or debit card (Visa) in the Applicant Portal.

-If applicants have been regulated as a health professional by any other regulatory body, they must provide a letter or certificate dated within 60 days of the date of the application from each relevant regulatory body.
-This must specify details of any cancellation, suspension, limitation, or conditions on entitlement to practise and any investigation, review, or proceeding that could lead to one of these outcomes.
+Applicants show their good standing in the relevant jurisdiction by providing a Verification of Registration.
+This is a letter or certificate dated within 60 days of the date of the application, which specifies the details of any cancellation, suspension, limitation, or conditions on entitlement to practise, and any investigation, review, or proceeding that could lead to one of these outcomes.

 To provide proof of eligibility to work in Canada, applicants must upload a copy of one of the following documents in the Applicant Portal when applying:

 In line with the English Language Proficiency Requirements policy, certain applicants are exempted from completing English Language testing.
 However, if you are not exempted, you must complete a TOEFL (iBT) or IELTS (AC or GT) English test and meet the following minimum test scores: